raganwald/raganwald.github.com/_posts/2019-01-11-structural-sharing-and-copy-on-write.md

 # Bonus Hack!

+Lisp programmers used `car` and `cdr` in intricate ways.
+Although we've only looked at simple lists, cons cells could be used to make trees of arbitrary complexity, and the right sequence of `car` and `cdr` invocations could navigate a path to any element or sub-tree.

-Lisp programmers didn't just use `car` and `cdr` functions, Lisp had a system where any function name that started with `c`, ended with `r`, and had one or more `a`s or `d`s in between was a function, and it was implemented as if the functions `car` and `cdr` were composed in order.
+To facilitate this, Lisp had a system where any function name that started with `c`, ended with `r`, and had one or more `a` or `d` characters in between was automatically also a function, and it was implemented as if the functions `car` and `cdr` were composed in order.

-So where `(car list)` provided the first element of the list, `(cadr list)` was equivalent to `(car (cdr list))`, which is the second element.
+For example, `(cadr list)` was equivalent to `(car (cdr list))`, which is the second element.
 If we wanted to really get Lisp-y, we would implement the same scheme...

-Perhaps with properties we could destructure rather than with functions, like this:
+This being JavaScript, we'll hack this idea with a proxy and synthetic properties.
+That way, we can destructure slices, like this:

-Something like this:

 ```javascript
 const SliceHandler = {